Blog article

 Agent systems often look impressive before they meet real users.
 Then the hard work begins: unexpected inputs, missing permissions, unreliable external systems, duplicated actions, unclear ownership, and users who do not trust the output.
 Hire someone who expects that second phase.

-The role should include workflow monitoring, prompt and tool versioning, failure review, evaluation examples, and collaboration with the team that owns the underlying process.
+The role should include monitoring, prompt and tool versioning, failure review, evaluation examples, and collaboration with the team that owns the underlying process.
 If no one in the business will review failures, the agent will degrade.
-If no engineer owns the integration points, the agent will break quietly.
-If no one defines success metrics, the agent will become a demo that never earns trust.
+If no engineer owns the integration points, it will break quietly.
+If no one defines success metrics, it will remain a demo with a better story than business case.

-During closing, describe the operating environment honestly.
+During closing, describe the operating environment plainly.
 Which tools are available now?
 Which ones require engineering work?
 What data is safe to use?
 Who approves risky actions?
 Which user group will test the first version?
 How will the team decide whether to increase autonomy?
-These answers matter more to strong agent builders than broad promises about AI transformation.

-You can post an agent builder role, compare AI Builder profiles, and calibrate the role against broader AI engineering hiring or product-surface-heavy AI product engineering.
+You can compare AI Builder profiles and calibrate the role against broader AI engineering hiring or product-surface-heavy AI product engineering.
 The best agent builder for your company is not the person who promises the most autonomy.
 It is the person who knows how to make autonomy safe enough to be useful.

 Next step